SamagraX-Stencil/stencil-docs/docs/pages/feedbackPage.md

 ```

 ### Updating Component Title

-You can update the component title by modifying the `title` value in the `config.json` file.
+You can update the component keys by modifying the `key` value in the `config.json` file.

 ```
 "component": {
-  "allowOverride": false,
-  "title": "Welcome to Feedback Page!"
+  "ratingBox": true,
+  "reviewBox": true,
+  "ratingMaxStars": 5
 }

 ```